XenitAB/xenitab.github.io/blog/2022-11-21-golang-memory-dump.md

 don't have access to a shell or the tools that you need in your normal container.

 It saves us from having to install unneeded applications in our container which lowers the amount of potential CVE:s and the time it takes to start your container by lower container size.

-Kubectl debug isn't perfect and it won't work for all your uses cases especially since you can't attach volumes but it's a great start.
+Kubectl debug isn't perfect and it won't work for all your uses cases especially since you can't use it to interact with existing volumes but it's a great start.

-If you really don't want to use a tool like pprof inside a container you could of course write some small application that performs a request to an endpoint and streams the output to an object store or similar without ever storing the data on disk.

 When it comes to continues profiling it's probably better to look at tool specifically written for it like [Grafana Phlare](https://grafana.com/oss/phlare/) or [Parca](https://www.parca.dev/docs/overview).
 But using a tool like pprof locally can be a good start.
 Hopefully we will get time to write a blog about continues profiling in the future.